barbazul/1kfa/mod_guide_player.md

 If it has not yet been established, when a player first uses this move, it's a great time for the GM to ask them: "Who or what is the Living Light?"

+When a player chooses this card during character creation or Study Under a Master, they also recieve the item Sigil of the Living Light.

 # Move Levels